Climate Action Toolkit

 ELECTRIC / HEAT PUMP CLOTHES DRYER INCENTIVE

-- California Energy-Smart Homes: great rebates if you convert certain appliances to heat pump/electric.
+- California Energy-Smart Homes: Great rebates if you convert certain appliances to heat pump/electric.
 To get this rebate, you must go all electric and not have any gas appliances left to swap out:

 - 2025-2027 Rebate: $4,250+ ($250 bonus for heat pump dryer plus $1,000 bonus for electrical panel if needed)